TobyJK/AdventOfCode/README.md

 # AdventOfCode

 My advent of code adventures.
-This is horrible code but it works and is at my level.
-All code accepts the input as "n.txt" where n is the day
+This is horrible code but it works and is at my level.\n All code accepts the input as "n.txt" where n is the day